Non-stop flights to Melbourne (MEL)

 Non-stop flights from East Asia to Melbourne

-Qantas (Oneworld): seasonal flights from Hong Kong (HKG).
+Qantas (Oneworld): year-round flights from Hong Kong (HKG).

 Cathay Pacific (Oneworld): year-round flights from Hong Kong (HKG).